zalando/postgres-operator/docs/user.md

 * call AWS API to change the volume size

-* connect to the pod using `kubectl exec` and resize the filesystem with `resize2fs`.
+* connect to pod using `kubectl exec` and resize filesystem with `resize2fs`.

 Fist step has a limitation, AWS rate-limits this operation to no more than once every 6 hours.
-Note that if the statefulset is scaled down before resizing the size changes are only applied to the volumes attached to the running pods.
-The size of the volumes that correspond to the previously running pods is not changed.
+Note, that if the statefulset is scaled down before resizing the size changes are only applied to the volumes attached to the running pods.
+The size of volumes that correspond to the previously running pods is not changed.

 ## Logical backups